92 Main St, Ashland, ME 04732 Phone: (207) 435-6213 Contact Us

 522 Road north From Pell & Pell Road junction to Churchill Dam

-From Blanchette/St. Pamphile Road north across Big Black River to junction of Robinson Road
+From Blanchette/St. Pamphile Road north across Big Black River to junction of Robinson Rd

 Hewes Brook Road from Rocky Brook Road to St. Francis